-Reflecting on the risks identified in the clearing and settlement process and also feedback received on the White Paper, the TMPG is proposing to strengthen certain existing best practices and is proposing several new practice recommendations.
+Taking into account the risks identified in the clearing and settlement process as well as feedback received on the white paper, the TMPG is strengthening certain existing best practices and is adding several new practice recommendations.

-As an over-arching recommendation, the TMPG calls on market participants in the Treasury, agency debt and agency MBS markets to apply rigorous risk management to clearing and settlement practices to all products, including instruments with high credit quality or a short settlement cycle.
-The proposed recommendations fall into two broad areas:
+As an overarching recommendation, the TMPG calls on market participants in the Treasury, agency debt, and agency MBS markets to apply rigorous risk management to clearing and settlement practices for all products, including instruments with high credit quality or a short settlement cycle.
+The recommendations fall into two broad areas:

-- First, the TMPG recommends market participants increase their attention to counterparty risks in the clearing and settlement process, including: - o understand the role of various entities in the clearing process; - o understand whether a counterparty is acting as principal or agent in a trade at different points in the trade life-cycle; - o use the appropriate set of tools to manage counterparty risk while considering factors like speed and volume of trading; - o understand the depth, breath, and durability of any credit enhancements provided; - o and be attentive to potential liquidity needs, particularly in contingent events.
+- First, the TMPG recommends market participants increase their attention to counterparty risks in the clearing and settlement process, including: - > understand the role of various entities in the clearing process; - > understand whether a counterparty is acting as principal or agent in a trade at different points in the trade life-cycle; - > use the appropriate set of tools to manage counterparty risk while considering factors such as speed and volume of trading; - > understand the depth, breadth, and durability of any credit enhancements provided; and - > be attentive to potential liquidity needs, particularly in contingent circumstances. - Second, the TMPG recommends market participants strengthen clearing- and settlement-related operational resiliency, planning, and processes, including: - > periodically evaluate all available clearing options; - > plan for potential lack of access to service providers and critical trading venues as well as clearing and settlement services; - > recognize that operational disruptions may have systemic implications; and - > ensure that trade matching and block allocations occur as close to real time as possible and, at a minimum, by the end of trade date.

-1 The TMPG conducted outreach to various groups including the Payments Risk Committee, Treasury Borrowing Advisory Committee, Investment Company Institute, Futures Industry Association-Principal Traders Group, Risk Management Association, SIFMA Asset Management Group, SIFMA Government Operations Committee, SIFMA Funding Committee, and Managed Funds Association among others.
+1 The TMPG conducted outreach to various groups, including the Payments Risk Committee, Treasury Borrowing Advisory Committee, Investment Company Institute, Futures Industry Association-Principal Traders Group, Risk Management Association, SIFMA Asset Management Group, SIFMA Government Operations Committee, SIFMA Funding Committee, and Managed Funds Association, among others.